The Simpsons season 37: Production

 On April 2, 2025, following the release of the thirty-sixth season, it was announced that Fox had renewed The Simpsons for four more seasons, intending to take it to the fortieth season, with fifteen episodes each.
 In addition, two episodes per season were ordered to be released exclusively on the streaming service Disney+.
 Executive producer Matt Selman continued his role as primary showrunner, a role he had since the thirty-third season.
 Selman had previously been the showrunner for several episodes each season since the twenty-third season.
-This is the final season in which executive producer Al Jean also served as showrunner for several episodes.
-The season will include the 800th episode of the series that will air on Fox.
+This is the final season in which executive producer Al Jean also served as showrunner for several holdover episodes from the season 36 production line (36ABF).
+While for those from Season 37 (37ABF), he serves as a consulting producer, a role he reprises from seasons 5-9.
 The Treehouse of Horror episode included an opening segment from guest animator Stan Kelly of The Onion.
+The season contained eleven holdover episodes from the previous season with seven for Fox and four for Disney+.

 Release

 The season premiered on September 28, 2025, on Fox's Animation Domination block along with Bob's Burgers, Krapopolis and Universal Basic Guys.

+800th episode

-The 800th episode of the series will premiere on December 7, 2025, with the season finale on February 15, 2026.
+The 800th episode overall, "Guess Who's Coming to Skinner", aired on December 7, 2025.
+The 800th Fox-produced episode, "Irrational Treasure", premiered on February 15, 2026, along with the season finale.
+The 800th production episode, "Extreme Makeover: Homer Edition", was released on Disney+ on June 17, 2026.

+Reception

+The episode "Homer?
+A Cracker Bro?" was nominated for the Primetime Emmy Award for Outstanding Animated Program, and actor Hank Azaria was nominated for the Primetime Emmy Award for Outstanding Character Voice-Over Performance for his role as Superintendent Chalmers in the episode "Keep Chalm and Gary On" at the 78th Primetime Creative Arts Emmy Awards.

+Writer Loni Steele Sosthand was nominated for the Writers Guild of America Award for Television: Animation at the 78th Writers Guild of America Awards for her script for "Parahormonal Activity".